uv (recommended)

 @fraiseql.queryQuery fieldWire a query to a SQL view

-@fraiseql.mutationMutation fieldDefine a mutation
+@fraiseql.mutationMutation fieldWire a mutation to a SQL function

 schema.py